Juan Gabriel: Career

 His work as an arranger, producer and songwriter throughout the subsequent decades brought him into contact with the leading Latin artists of the day, including Rocío Dúrcal and Isabel Pantoja.
 In addition to recording numerous hits on his own, Juan Gabriel has produced albums for Dúrcal, Lucha Villa, Lola Beltrán and Paul Anka.
-In 1984, he released Recuerdos, Vol. II which one source says is the best-selling album of all time in Mexico with sales of over eight million copies.
+In 1984, he released Recuerdos, Vol. II which one source says is the best-selling album of all time in Mexico, selling over eight million copies.
 In 1990 Juan Gabriel became the first non-classical act to perform at the Palacio de Bellas Artes.
 The proceeds from the three sold-out concerts were given to the National Symphony Orchestra.
-On July 31, 2000, a telenovela titled Abrázame Muy Fuerte began broadcasting in Mexico.
+On 31 July 2000, a telenovela titled Abrázame Muy Fuerte began broadcasting in Mexico.
 Salvador Mejía, the producer, choose to use the song of the same name as its main theme.
 "Abrázame Muy Fuerte" ended 2001 as the most successful Latin single of the year.
 For the song, Juan Gabriel won two Billboard Latin Music Awards in 2002 for Hot Latin Track of the Year and Latin Pop Airplay Track of the Year; and also received the Songwriter of the Year award.
 The song ranked seventh at the Hot Latin Songs 25th Anniversary chart.
 "Abrázame Muy Fuerte" also was awarded for Pop Song of the Year at the 2002 Lo Nuestro Awards.
 At the time of his death, Juan Gabriel was touring the United States and was scheduled to perform at a concert in El Paso, Texas, that same day.
 He also had four albums which reached number one on the Top Latin Albums from 2015 and 2016, including Vestido de Etiqueta por Eduardo Magallanes, which reached number one a week before he died.
-He holds the record for most albums peaking at number one on the Top Latin Albums chart in a short period time.
+He holds the record for most albums peaking at number one on the Top Latin Albums chart over a short time.

 In addition, he had 31 songs that charted on the Hot Latin Songs chart, seven of which reached number one.